progrhyme/ruby-align/README.md

 This program might have bugs.
 Please take a backup before you apply this to your code.

+For known issues, see the [issue list](https://github.com/key-amb/ruby-align/issues) in this project.

 # LICENSE

 The MIT License (MIT)